MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem-faq.md

 **Answer:** Take a look at the requirements section of the [installation article](service-gateway-install.md#requirements).

 **Question:** Do I need a gateway for cloud data sources like Azure SQL Database?
 **Answer:** No. In general, services can connect to cloud data sources without a gateway.
-But a data gateway might be needed for on-premises data sources or if the data sources are behind a firewall, require a VPN, or are on virtual networks.
+But a data gateway is needed for on-premises data sources.
+Also, a gateway might be needed if the data sources are behind a firewall, require a VPN, or are on virtual networks.

 **Question:** Are there any inbound connections to the gateway from the cloud?
 **Answer:** No. The gateway uses outbound connections to Azure Service Bus.